cloudy-sky-software/pulumi-provider-template/README.md

    2. `pkg`
       1. `provider` - holds the gRPC methods (and for now, the sample implementation logic) required by the Pulumi engine
       2. `version` - semver package to be consumed by build processes
-2. `deployment-templates` - a set of files to help you around deployment and publication
 3. `sdk` - holds the generated code libraries created by `pulumi-gen-xyz/main.go`
 4. `examples` a folder of Pulumi programs to try locally and/or use in CI.
 5. A `Makefile` and this `README`.